What are Pathogens?

-- They had been proven to be safe in the past history under conditions without any sort of restrictions physically while despite taking into account the species having the difference in virulence between strains within them.
+- They had proven to be safe in the past history under conditions, without any sort of restrictions physically despite taking into account that species have a difference in virulence between strains within them.

-- The species that belongs to one of the below classes but a particular group of the chain might have fewer genes that could create pathogenicity in animals and humans.
+- The species that belong to one of the below classes, but a particular group of the chain might have fewer genes that could create pathogenicity in animals and humans.
 The species of a particular chain might be put in an exceptional position depending on the degree of attenuation.

 - Both in vivo and in vitro testing, the non-pathogenicity of the species has been demonstrated authoritatively.

-Species which causes serious disease in humans, spread to the humans while having the necessary prophylaxis or therapy.
+Species which cause serious disease in humans, spread to the humans while having the necessary prophylaxis or therapy.

 Species that cause serious human disease, which is likely to disseminate in the human population and for which no adequate prophylaxis or therapy exists.